tabledoc¶

 "distribution", "accessService", "parser" and "generator"

 or an IRI to a class in an ontology.
-Defaults to

 context: Additional user-defined context that should be